All Episodes

 I'm not a big whiskey guy.

-And uh, but just it's a great town.
+But it's a great town.

-I think there have been a lot of accusations about trying to keep everybody uh masked up and shut down.
+I think there have been a lot of accusations about trying to keep everybody masked up and shut down.

 And the result has been absolutely terrible from an economic perspective.